cherdt/bgp-peer/README.md

 I barely know anything about BGP so if you see something crazy here, please let me know.

-I don't even know if this works, I'm just trying to keep track of the steps I've taken.
 So far I have 2 hosts that establish a connection and Quagga appears to be able to send routes to ExaBGP (though I don't know what it does with them).
-ExaBGP can send routes to Quagga, and I can't tell that Quagga cares.
-I really don't know what I'm doing.
+ExaBGP can send routes to Quagga, but I can't tell that Quagga notices or cares.

 Instructions
 ------------